Sunday, November 13, 2016

 My name is Jennifer Passios and I am a dancer and arts educator in the Greater Boston Area.
 Although most of my work takes place in the city, I grew up in Lunenburg and still reside here in town.

-Students at the American Dance Festival 2016 engaging with faculty facilitators
+Students at the American Dance Festival 2016 engaging with faculty facilitators in conversations about race and gender disparities |

 With Arts in Education week upon us beginning September 11, I've been thinking a lot about my role as an artist and how my work relates back to elevating the arts in my own community.
 Until recently, I was supplementing my dancing with work as a substitute teacher and frequently utilized tools from my performance practice in the classroom.
 Students, even those who I had previously experienced challenges with, reengaged with the material.
 They left lessons with a deeper understanding of complex concepts and visibly demonstrated more confidence in their learning.
 As an artist, keeping creativity alive on the local level is important to me and that spark begins with the students.
 I'm curious what the cultural council's role is in keeping the arts alive throughout our community, the schools in particular since they constitute such a large breadth of mental plasticity and imagination.